BAJAJ FINSERV DIRECT LIMITED

 Table of Contents

 Sector rotation is an investment approach that focuses on moving investments across various sectors to capitalise on economic cycles.
-In each phase of the economic cycle, different sectors of the economy perform better or worse.
+In each phase of the economic cycle, different sectors of the economy tend to perform differently.

-This cyclical nature of the economic performance of stocks is one way to optimise your stock market investment.
+This cyclical nature of the stock performance is one way to optimise stock market investments.
 By understanding these cycles, you can make informed decisions about which sectors to focus on.
-This way, you can optimise your portfolios for better returns.
+This approach helps optimise portfolios in alignment with market cycles.

 How Sector Rotation Works in the Stock Market